lwu1822/student/_posts/2023-06-14-Getting_Started_with_Github_Pages.md

 I tried refreshing the page multiple times, but the message persisted.
 Even after twelve hours, the message was still there.
 I then opened up the "Network" tab in Chrome Dev Tools, and reloaded the page.
 For some reason, the Nginx message changed to my Github Pages.

 I'm not sure if this solution always works, so a backup method is to open up another browser and paste the custom domain into the search bar.
-This issue probably has something to do with the browser's cache.

 <!-- Configuring AWS Route 53 Domain to Point to Github Pages-->